ARM-software/arm-trusted-firmware/docs/index.rst

    further support to be added in a future release.

-For a full description of functionality and implementation details, please see the `Firmware Design`_ and supporting documentation.
-The `Change Log`_ provides details of changes made since the last release.
+For a full description of functionality and implementation details, please see :ref:`Firmware Design` and supporting documentation.
+The :ref:`Change Log & Release Notes` provides details of changes made since the last release.

 Platforms
 ---------